 What size keg you get for your Oktoberfest party will depend on two things:

-- how many people you’re serving
+- How many people you’re serving

-- what’s available
+- What’s available

 Half Barrel